itsmecevi/retail-analysis-sample/README.md

 ### After that, create [a measure in power bi or power pivot](https://docs.microsoft.com/en-us/power-bi/desktop-tutorial-create-measures)

-Below are the measure of every graphic,
+Below are the measure of every graph,

 Note! we use the format of table and attribut with in [DAX language](https://docs.microsoft.com/en-us/power-bi/desktop-quickstart-learn-dax-basics)

 Extras: [Quick Guide DAX](https://support.office.com/en-us/article/quickstart-learn-dax-basics-in-30-minutes-51744643-c2a5-436a-bdf6-c895762bec1a?omkt=en-US&ui=en-US&rs=en-US&ad=US)

 ---------------------------------------------------------------------------
-* This Year Sales by Chance:
+Drag this entity for every graph

-Drag this entity:
+* This Year Sales by Chance graph:

 1. (Store)[Chain]